myan-ish/mooscles/README.md

 # Run the project

-# Setps to build the project
+# Steps to build the project

 1. Make sure you have docker installed
 2. Run `docker-compose -f docker-compose.prod.yml up -d --build`